perseids-project/perseids_docs/integrations/syriaca/sosol.md

 ![Model Classes](https://github.com/perseids-project/perseids_docs/blob/master/integrations/syriaca/perseidssyriacamodels.png?raw=true)

+#### _SyriacaIdentifier_ class overrides

-The _SyriacaIdentifier_ class delegates the process of validating the TEI XML documents to JRubyXML:SyriacaGazetteerValidator.
+The _XML_VALIDATOR_ property is overridden to delegate the process of validating the TEI XML documents to _JRubyXML:SyriacaGazetteerValidator_.
 This class specifies the location of the RNG schema used to validate the documents and uses a Saxon processor to perform the validation.
 The RNG schema used to validate the Syriaca documents is used directly from its location on GitHub: https://raw.githubusercontent.com/srophe/srophe-eXist-app/master/srophe-app/documentation/syriaca-tei-main.rng.
 This allows the Syriaca.org team to update this schema as needed without requiring any update to the Perseids SoSOL environment.

+The _identifier_from_content_ method is overridden retrieve the id for a Syriaca Identifier class from within the content of the submitted document.
+(Its retrieved from the idno field in the teiHeader).

+The _titleize_ and _create_title_ methods are overridden to determine how the title of a Syriaca identifier and publication is set.
+This information is retrieved from the teiHeader of the submitted document.

+_to_remote_path_ is a method specific to SyriacaIdentifier classes, used to retrieve the path that should be used to store the data in the external srophe GitHub repository.
+Ideally, this should be retrievable from the submitted document as  well, but for the time being we hardcoded it in each of the SyriacaIdentifier subclasses.

+_get_catalog_link_ is overridden to produce a link back to the original documents in the Syriaca.org site.

+_preprocess_for_finalization_ is a method that is called upon Identifers just before they finish the finalization stage.
+We override this in the SyriacaIdentifier class in order to send the document to an external post-processing service in the Srophe application which is responsible for normalizing the content according to rules specific to Syriaca.org.
+These rules are subject to ongoing change by the Syriaca.org team, so making an external service call allowed us to decouple this from the SoSOL application.

+_update_revision_desc_ is a method which gets called upon Identifiers during finalization to insert details of voting comments into the teiHeader of the document.
+We override this in the SyriacaIdentifier class in order to insert all comments made on a Syriaca publication in SoSOL to be added to the revisionDesc header, rather than the default of just the voting comments.

 ### Boards and Communities